barrage/felony/README.md

 await Felony.event.raise(new Hello({ value: true }));
 ```

+Felony raises a lot of events during its runtime, you can create listeners for those events,
+take a look in `support/events/` directory to see if there is anything you might need to listen for.

 *IMPORTANT*: In order to not get unexpected behaviour, events must have unique name.

 ## Listeners